-Do you have a special dog, some spare time and interest in volunteering time in your community?
+Do you have a special dog, some spare time and a desire to volunteer in your community?
 If so, Palos Hospital is interested in hearing from you for possible involvement in Wags, our Animal-Assisted Therapy program.

 How You Can Help

 Palos Hospital is in need of naturally confident and docile dogs and dedicated owners/handlers to participate in the program.
-Dogs must be at least one-year-old, demonstrate proficiency in basic obedience, and be up-to-date on vaccinations, among other health standards.
-Dog handlers must be at least 18-years-old, be a caring individual with good communication skills and have time to make the commitment.
+Dogs must be at least one year old, demonstrate proficiency in basic obedience, and be up-to-date on vaccinations, among other health standards.
+Dog handlers must be at least 18 years old, be a caring individual with good communication skills and have time to make a twice a month commitment.

 How to Apply

-People wishing to volunteer for Palos Hospital's Wags Animal-Assisted Therapy program need to complete and mail back an application or apply online.
-Selected applicants will be invited to have their dog's temperament tested in fall.
+People wishing to volunteer for Palos Hospital's Wags program need to complete and mail back an application or apply online.
+Selected applicants will be invited to have their dog's temperament tested.
 Handlers and their dogs who pass will attend a thirty hour training and certification program.